bytecod3/Project-Shadow-Flight/README.md

 design source files, datasheets, 2D diagrams, 3D assembly diagrams, test information and logs etc.

 ## Contribution and support
 This project is not funded by any organization or entity and is solely reliant on out-of-pocket funding.
-We therefore heed to anyone desiring to contribute, in monetary form, technical advise, links and connections, electronic components etc., you can reach out to us via this email (emwiti658@gmail.com) and we will get back to you soonest.
+We therefore heed to anyone desiring to contribute, in monetary form, technical advise, links and connections, electronic components etc., or even if you are interested in knowing more about the project details, you can reach out to us via this email (emwiti658@gmail.com) and we will get back to you soonest.

  Thank you again for your consideration!
 Ad Astra!